commercialprogression/spectra_3d_iframes/site/content/slide/step-1.md

     color: "overcast"
 ---

-After shade selection apply adhesive according to the respective manufactrer’s
+After shade selection apply adhesive according to the respective manufacturer's
 <span class="seafoam">instructions</span> for use.
 <!--more-->